Code-the-Dream-School/BE-sqlruby-ans/README.md

 years = years.to_i # this converts a string to an integer hours = years * 365 * 24
 puts "That's #{hours} hours."

+When you have completed both the SQL exercises and the ruby program, push them to github and issue a pull request.